Katelyn Tuohy: 2021

-In her first year at North Carolina State University, Katelyn raced once during the cross country season in the NCAA Division I Cross Country Championships, placing 24th with a time of 20:41.3.
+In her first year at North Carolina State University, Katelyn raced once during the cross country season in the delayed 2020 NCAA Division I Cross Country Championships, placing 24th with a time of 20:41.3.
 She was the top freshman finisher in 2020 (the meet took place in March 2021) and the only freshman to achieve All-American status.
 NC State placed second.
-Tuohy won an individual title at the Adidas XC Challenge.
-She won the 5k in a time of 16:29.6.
-This earned her the ACC Performer of the Week honors.
-During the regional meet, she earned All-Region honors by placing second-place with a time of 20:06.2 at the regional meet.
-Katelyn bettered on her 2020* performance by placing 15th at the NCAA Cross Country Championships with a time of 19:43.0.
-She helped NC State take home the team title.
-She once again was selected as an All-American.
+Tuohy bettered her 2020* performance by placing 15th at the 2021 NCAA Cross Country Championships with a time of 19:43.0.
+She helped NC State take home the team title and once again was selected as an All-American.

 2022

-Tuohy won the Atlantic Coast Conference 1500 meter in 4:06.84, the nation's 2022 leading time, and finished second in the 5000 m hours later.
-Her 2022 best times, including a 15:14.61 for 5000 meters, ranked respectively as the eighth and seventh fastest ever for collegians.
-On June 11, Katelyn won the NCAA 5000 m outdoor title in 15:18.39.
+Tuohy's 2022 1500 m and 5000 m best times ranked respectively as the eighth and seventh fastest ever for collegians.
+On June 11, she won the NCAA 5000 m outdoor title in 15:18.39.
 Two weeks after soundly beating 2020 NCAA XC Champ Mercy Chelangat at Notre Dame, Tuohy won Wisconsin's Nuttycombe 6K cross country invitational in 19:44.3, leading her NC State team to a tiebreaker win over the second ranked University of New Mexico Lobos.
 On October 28, she won the 2022 ACC Cross Country Championships with a new course record of 19:08 (for 6K) and helped her team win the team championship title.
 On November 19, at the NCAA Division I Cross Country Championships, Tuohy came from more than 11 seconds back to overtake Florida's Parker Valby at around the five kilometer mark, and ended up winning the women's individual championship.
 This also helped propel NC State to the 2022 women's team crown.
 Afterward, she signed an NIL deal with Adidas Running.

 2023

-Tuohy opened the 2023 season on January 28 by breaking the NCAA record in the women’s indoor mile by finishing third in 4:24.26 at the Dr. Sander Invitational Columbia Challenge.
-She beat the previous record (4:25.91) set by Jenny Simpson (then Barringer) in 2009.
-On February 11 at the Millrose Games in New York, she set a new NCAA indoor 3000 m record with a time of 8:35.20, smashing Karissa Schweizer’ previous collegiate best of 8:41.60.
+Tuohy opened the 2023 season on January 28 by breaking the NCAA indoor mile record, finishing third to two professionals, in 4:24.26 at the Dr. Sander Invitational Columbia Challenge.
+She beat the previous record of 4:25.91 set by Jenny Simpson (then Barringer) in 2009.
+On February 11 at the Millrose Games in New York, she set a new NCAA indoor 3000 m record with a time of 8:35.20, to break Karissa Schweizer's previous collegiate best of 8:41.60.

+In Tuohy's first race of the 2023 Cross country season, she finished second to Florida's Parker Valby at the Nuttycombe Invitational.
+At the 2023 NCAA Cross Country Championships she finished fifth with a time of 19:23 behind Parker Valby's winning time of 18:55.2.
+Tuohy's finish edged NC State to the 2023 DI women's cross country team title, finishing with 123 points, one in front of Northern Arizona University.
+The win gave the Wolfpack three straight titles, becoming the first program to complete a three-peat since Stanford (2005–07).